shenzhiyuan2025/Clawkit/README.md

 ---

-## What is FlowKit?
+## What is ClawKit?

-**FlowKit is an open-source Widget-in-Chat protocol and ecosystem that lets any AI conversation product embed interactive GUI components directly in the dialogue flow.**
+**ClawKit is an open-source Widget-in-Chat protocol and ecosystem that lets any AI conversation product embed interactive GUI components directly in the dialogue flow.**

 Today, 99% of AI agents communicate through pure text.
 But text is a bottleneck — showing 10 restaurants on a map takes 3 seconds with GUI, 30 seconds with text.
-FlowKit bridges this gap by providing:
+ClawKit bridges this gap by providing:

 - 🔌 **A dead-simple protocol** — add a `widgets` field to your agent's JSON response
 - 📦 **30+ built-in widgets** — maps, charts, forms, product cards, timelines, and more